People living with or working with pets may be concerned about the impact of COVID-19. The information below was updated 4/6/2020.

 Can my pet get COVID-19?

 Previously, we reported that there is no evidence that your pet can get infected with the virus that causes COVID-19 or get sick from exposure to it (report from 3/23/2020).
 Recently, we learned that dogs and cats may get infected if they are in close contact with a person who is infected with the virus that causes COVID-19.
-There are reports that two dogs were exposed to the virus from an infected person (they didn’t appear to be sick) and that one cat was infected and did appear sick.
-[Updated 3/30/2020]
+There are reports that a few animals, including 2 dogs, 1 cat, and 1 tiger in a zoo, were exposed to the virus from an infected person.
+Some of these animals appeared sick and others did not.

 Can you get COVID-19 from a pet?